siebrenf/lore/README.md

   - implement TE/RE detection using the output of either:
     - `isoseq_groupdedup` (an unaligned FASTA and BAM file)
     - `pbmm2_align` (an aligned BAM file)
+      - current settings:
+        - multimapped reads are included: reads are assigned to any number of locations (nice for TEs).
+        - unmapped reads are included.
     - repositories of interest to this purpose have been marked below.
   - learn more about the `pigeon classify` filter settings (for the gene level, some filters may be more lenient).
   - integrate genomepy to get a genome & gene annotation.